MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 - Azure data services
 - SQL server
 - Azure Stack HCI
-- virtual machines based on VMware VSphere
+- virtual machines based on VMware vSphere

 ### What is an Azure Arc extension?
 An Azure Arc extension is a way to of deliver agents, scripts, and configurations to your on-premises machines orchestrated using the Azure Portal or API.
 For more information about Azure Arc extensions, see [](/azure/azure-arc/servers/manage-vm-extensions)